SwiftGen/StencilSwiftKit/README.md

   * `escapeReservedKeywords`: Escape keywods reserved in the Swift language, by wrapping them inside backticks so that the can be used as regular escape keywords in Swift code.
   * `lowerFirstWord`
   * `snakeToCamelCase` / `snakeToCamelCaseNoPrefix`
+  * `camelToSnakeCase`: Transforms text from camelCase to snake_case.
+By default it converts to lower case, unless a single optional argument is set to "false", "no" or "0".
   * `swiftIdentifier`: Transforms an arbitrary string into a valid Swift identifier (using only valid characters for a Swift identifier as defined in the Swift language reference)
   * `titlecase`
 * [Number filters](Documentation/filters-numbers.md):